erentatarr/The-Impact-of-Weather-Conditions-on-Traffic-Congestion-in-Istanbul/README.md

-**28 November Collect the data, conduct exploratory data analysis methods and hypothesis tests on the data** All tests were conducted at a significance level of alpha=0.05
+**28 November Collect the data, conduct exploratory data analysis methods and hypothesis tests on the data** All tests were conducted at a significance level of alpha=0.05 in Google Colab.
+Google Colab file is in the ReadMe.

 **1-Statistical Hypothesis Testing Findings:**